amandabee/newsgames/cyoa.md

 Some simple choose your own adventure games in the news:
 + From Texas Tribune, [an Obamacare game](http://www.texastribune.org/library/data/quiz-health-insurance-options-obamacare/) and another on [Medicaid expansion](http://www.texastribune.org/library/data/interactive-should-texas-expand-medicaid/).
 + A modified [park planning adventure](http://www.gothamgazette.com/parksgame/) from Gotham Gazette.
 Is this a CYOA or a quiz?
-(Actually, it's a quiz: there's only one right answer and you can't move on until you get it.)
+(Actually, it's a mix: on some questions, there's only one right answer and you can't move on until you get it.
+On others, it's a sorting-style game.)
-+ Mother Jon